High-efficiency telecom conversion of heralded atomic biphoton wavepackets

 \FigTwo

-\textit{Heralded probe photons.} Figure~\ref{fig:biphoton}(a) shows the normalized cross-correlation function between the trigger and probe photons, $g^{(2)}_{t\text{-}p}(\tau)$.
-The biphoton source operates at an optical depth (OD) of 8.
-The pump Rabi frequencies are $\Omega_1 = 0.9\Gamma$ and $\Omega_2 = 4\Gamma$, with a detuning $\Delta_1 = -4\Gamma$.
-The ground-state decoherence rate is $\gamma_{21} = 0.001\Gamma$, where $\Gamma = 2\pi \times 6$~MHz.
-The theoretical prediction agrees well with the experimental data.
-Error bars represent the standard deviation from four independent measurements of 15 min each.
-After correcting for optical leakage and detector dark counts, the peak cross-correlation reaches 18, confirming strong nonclassical correlations.
+\textit{Heralded photons from atomic biphotons.} Figure~\ref{fig:biphoton}(a) shows the normalized trigger--probe cross-correlation $g^{(2)}_{t\text{-}p}(\tau)$ for an optical depth (OD) of 8, $\Omega_1=0.9\Gamma$, $\Omega_2=4\Gamma$, $\Delta_1=-4\Gamma$, and $\gamma_{21}=0.001\Gamma$, where $\Gamma = 2\pi \times 6$~MHz.
+The theoretical prediction agrees well with experiment.
+Error bars represent the standard deviation from four independent 15 min measurements.
+After correcting for optical leakage and detector dark counts, the peak cross-correlation reaches 18, confirming strong nonclassical temporal correlations.

 \FigThree